pranamg/PythonInExcel/docs/06-Visualization_04-Composition Plots (Pie, Stacked Bar)..md

-Okay, let's move on to the next visualization use case: **Visualization - 4.
-Composition Plots (Pie, Stacked Bar)**.
+**Visualization - 4.
+Composition Plots (Pie, Stacked Bar)**

-Composition plots show how different parts contribute to a whole.
+Composition plots effectively visualize how different parts contribute to a whole.
+This guide covers two common types:
-*   **Pie Charts:** Best for showing the proportion of a single categorical variable when the number of categories is small.
+*   **Pie Charts:** Ideal for displaying proportions of a single categorical variable with few categories
-*   **Stacked Bar Charts:** Useful for comparing the composition of different categories across different groups, or showing how proportions change over time or across groups.
+*   **Stacked Bar Charts:** Perfect for comparing category compositions across groups or showing proportion changes over time

-Your `piplist.txt` includes `pandas` for data preparation and `matplotlib`/`seaborn` for plotting, which are ideal for these tasks.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas` for data preparation and `matplotlib`/`seaborn` for creating the visualizations.

 **Step 1: Generate Sample Data for Composition Plots**